IBM/watson-voice-bot/README.md

 ![](doc/source/images/add_env_variable.png)

-We'll add the enviroment variable key name as `WORKSPACEID` and for the value we'll use the workspace ID from Step 3.
+We'll add the environment variable key name as `WORKSPACEID` and for the value we'll use the workspace ID from Step 3.
 Click `Save` and wait for the application to reload.

 Once the application restarts, click on the generated URL and start interacting with your voice enabled chatbot!
 See [Sample output](#sample-output) for things to say to your chatbot.